DiyMediaServer

 ➤ How do I set up Fail2ban for SSH?

 Install Fail2ban through your package manager, then enable the sshd jail in /etc/fail2ban/jail.local.
 The default settings work well for most setups: they’ll ban IPs after a few failed attempts and gradually increase ban times for repeat offenders.
-Just make sure you whitelist your own IP addresses first.
+Whitelist your own IP addresses first so a typo doesn’t lock you out.

 ➤ What ciphers and MACs should I use?